MicrosoftDocs/learn/learn-pr/azure/stage-deploy-app-service-deployment-slots/includes/3-exercise-create-deployment-slots.md

     git push production
     ```

-1. When the deployment finishes, in the Azure portal, go to the web app's **Overview** page and then select **Browse**.
-Azure displays the web app:
+1. When the deployment finishes, in the Azure portal, go to the web app's **Overview** page and then select **URL**.
+You can double click of copy and paste.

     ![The web app in the production slot](../media/3-web-app-production-slot.png)